ramomar/ramomar.github.io/assets/daimon.md

 You and me are the same, we don't know or care who's to blame

 And we know that there's no one we can trust.
 Our ancient heroes, they are turning to dust

+I left alone, my mind was blank
+I needed time to think
+To get the memories from my mind
+What did I see?
+Can I believe?
+That what I saw that night was real and not just fantasy?

+This can't go on, I must inform the law
+Can this still be real, or just some crazy dream?

+Already pulling me in
+Already under my skin
+And I know exactly how this ends

+'Cause there's a fire under the altar
+I keep on lyin' to, I keep on lyin' to

+Don't know why I'm hoping, so fucking naive
+Falling for the promise of the emptiness machine

+Don't know why I'm hoping for what I won't receive

+I'm living for the weekend
+I'm screaming like a madman

+I'll carry the burden and take the strain

+I've got no right to win, I'm just caught up in all the battles

+Hold your breath
+And listen

+I am a world before I am a man
+I was a creature before I could stand
+I will remember before I forget
+Before I forget that

+Too young, young
+Soulless is everywhere

+Destroy the spineless, show me it's real

+Making the same mistakes again
+Making the same mistakes again

+So I'll love whatever you become
+And forget the reckless things we've done

+You
+Really believe
+We can survive all of this?

+We're at death's door
+Another world war
+Wildfires and earthquakes I foresaw
+A life in crisis
+Mutated virus
+Tsunamis of hate are gonna drown us

+True
+Just when you think
+You are safe and secure
+You'll forget what you need to remember
+Living in peace
+But you're living a lie
+The game is rigged

+Hole up
+Stockpile
+Hoard up

+When our eyes meet
+Time disappears
+Turn the clock back
+Forget the years

+I see it now
+Everything that we've been through
+Didn't have to end

+I'm haunted
+You're a ghost from the past
+All I want it
+Was for things to last

+You and I
+Were such a beautiful memory

+You look a little bit like
+Somebody I knew once
+Somebody who lost us
+Somebody I used to love

+Love, it will get you nowhere
+You're on your own
+Lost in the wild

+And ask no questions

+Your mind is just a program
+And I'm the virus
+I'm changing the station

+Life burns

+Run from what's comfortable.
+Forget safety.
+Live where you fear to live.
+Destroy your reputation.
+Be notorious.
+I have tried prudent planning long enough.
+From now on I'll be mad.

+But I ain't finished
+I'm devoted
+And you know it
+And you know it

+They say I'm possessed, it's an omen

+We often watch TV to escape and to relax.
+We do it partly because it’s easy; we don’t have to do anything except change the channel.
+TV may be beneficial in some ways, but helping us to live a life of significance isn’t one of them.

+Karma police
+Arrest this man
+He talks in maths
+He buzzes like a fridge
+He's like a detuned radio

+For a minute there I lost myself

+The passing of traditional beliefs is a dangerous time for any culture.

+Caught between unyielding laws of nature and capricious events beyond reckoning, what can we do but go along for the ride?
+A resigned fatalism seems to be the most rational response to life.
+In practice this means giving up responsibility, reflection, and choice.

+Those who expect priests to be consistently saintly, soldiers brave, mothers always self-sacrificing, and so on, are due for some serious disappointment.

+Whereas if one starts from the assumption that humans are basically weak and disoriented creatures thrown by chance into a leading role at the center of the planetary stage, without a script and without rehearsal, then the picture of what we have accomplished is not so bleak.

+That something might be inherently wrong with the way the human mind functions has been suggested in many different ways in different historical periods, depending on the symbolic vocabulary of the age.

+There is no way to get at reality through words, all generalizations are suspect, and the sharing of meanings between minds is an illusion.

+Rational thought works well within the boundaries of rational “games” such as chess, geometry, or calculus, all of which have clear rules and limited assumptions.

+The future, however, is not constrained by rules and predictable outcomes.
+We need to cultivate more than logic if we want to thrive in it.
+We must foster intuition to anticipate changes before they occur; empathy to understand that which cannot be clearly expressed; wisdom to see the connection between apparently unrelated events; and creativity to discover new ways of defining problems, new rules that will make it possible to adapt to the unexpected.

+It is dangerous to take too seriously the picture of the world as painted by one’s culture.

+The mere act of watching TV has different consequences for the mind from reading or listening to music, and very different from those that follow on more active forms of leisure.
+Television the world over seems to have the following effects on viewers: It makes them feel very relaxed, but also significantly less active, alert, mentally focused, satisfied, or creative compared with almost anything else they could be doing.
+At the same time, in every culture where TV is accessible, people watch it more than they pursue any other activity in their free time.
+Television is a dramatic example of a meme that invades the mind and reproduces there without concern for the well-being of its host.
+Like drugs, watching TV initially provides a positive experience.

+If we don’t take charge and use them for our own goals, they do have a tendency to take over and use us for their own ends.
+Of course memes don’t know what their ends are, but most of the time we don’t know what ours are, either.

+All major world religions, all synthesizing philosophies, despite the great superficial differences due to accidental historical developments, agree that unless a person learns to control consciousness, he or she cannot achieve harmony with the cosmos, but will forever remain prey to the random forces of biology and society.

+Neither excessive humility nor truculent bombast will serve us well in the future.

+If there is to be a history, our minds must be prepared to make it.

+¿Dónde esta tu honor basura?

+This is war with your creator

+I guess every superhero needs his theme music

+For my theme song

+Kill your prayers for love and peace, you’ll wake the thought police

+But it should have been right to let our hearts ignite

+They'll kick you, then they'll beat you
+Then they'll tell you it's fair

+I’m sure I used to be so free

+And their necks crane
+As they turn to pray for rain

+Yo lo siento, pero el flow no está a la venta